Hermannovich/winjob-prevent-others-dev/README.md

-# WINJOB LLC prevent others dev from be scam
+# Prevent others dev from be scam by WINJOB LLC

 I have worked for almost two months and half for this client and I have not get paid.
 But this not why I have posted these codes.